 The Indian Dietetic Association has found that Indian vegetarian diets are low in protein, with 84% of these diets having inadequate protein [52, 53].
 Soybeans are a very rich source of plant-based protein and are ideal for vegetarians, vegans or flexitarians.

 It’s not only the quantity of protein but also the quality of protein that makes soy protein one of the best sources.
-The protein found in soy has a PDCAA score of 1.00, which is equal to the score of protein found in eggs and milk (‘PDCAAS’ is a score of the digestibility and amino acid profile of a food’s protein content, with 0 being the lowest score and 1 being the highest) [54, 55, 56].
+The protein purified from soy (soy protein isolate) has a PDCAA score of 1.00, which is equal to the score of protein found in eggs and milk (‘PDCAAS’ is a score of the digestibility and amino acid profile of a food’s protein content, with 0 being the lowest score and 1 being the highest) [54, 55, 56].

 The best way to cook soybeans:

 Soybeans, being plant-based, contain antinutrients that interfere with our body’s absorption of nutrients.
 Soaking, sprouting, fermenting, and cooking, which help reduce these antinutrient levels, are its ideal preparation methods [58, 59, 60, 61].

 Mung beans are an especially rich source of protein and micronutrients (vitamins, minerals and antioxidants).

 Of all the legumes, mung beans pack the most essential amino acids ('amino acids' are the building blocks of protein - those that are 'essential' cannot be made by our body.
 Their phytic acid (an antinutrient that blocks the digestion of protein) content is also lower than in other legumes and cereals, making it a more bioavailable source of protein.

 Mung beans also easily digestible - which means they’re less likely to create flatulence than other legumes, making it, quite literally, a comfort food!